-Bank of the Ozarks, Inc. March 27, 2013 Page 2
+Bank of the Ozarks, Inc. April 30, 2013 Page 2

-Subject to the assumptions set forth above and the assumptions and qualifications set forth in the discussion in the proxy statement/prospectus forming part of the Registration Statement under the heading "Material United States Federal Income Tax Consequences of the Merger" (the "Discussion"), we are of the opinion that (i) the Merger will constitute a reorganization as described in Section 368(a) of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) the Discussion sets forth the material U.S. federal income tax consequences of the Merger under existing law.
+Subject to the assumptions set forth above and the assumptions and qualifications set forth in the discussion in the proxy statement/prospectus forming part of the Registration Statement under the heading "Material United States Federal Income Tax Consequences of the Merger" (the "Discussion"), we are of the opinion that (i) the Merger will constitute a reorganization as described in Section 368(a) of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) the discussion contained in the Registration Statement under the caption "Material United States Federal Income Tax Consequences of the Merger - Tax Consequences of the Merger Generally" constitutes our opinion as to the material U.S. federal income tax consequences to Company shareholders resulting from the Merger.